top of page

 Bibiana tilted her head.
 “Oh?
 Roman mentioned you’re very private about it.”

-Saoirse nodded, though something in her chest tightened.
+Saoirse nodded, although something in her chest tightened.
 “I used to write all the time,” she admitted quietly.
 “Before.
 But lately… it doesn’t come.”

 Bibiana studied her.
 “You mean you’ve lost the habit.”